shaileshmamgain5/TwoStageRate/README.md

     TwoStageRate twoStageRate = TwoStageRate.with(this);
     //initialises condintions to 5 days of use, 10 times of launch use or 5 triggers of custom event. twoStageRate.setInstallDays(5).setLaunchTimes(10).setEventsTimes(5);

-    //If user dismisses it, it simply resets again. twoStageRate.resetOnDismiss(true);
+    //If user dismisses it, it simply resets again. (when user dismissed by clicking anywhere else on screen) twoStageRate.resetOnDismiss(true);  //it is true by default

+    //If user gives rating the first time but declines to give playstore rating/ feedback we can reset the
+    //TwoStageRate.
+These are false by default.
+    twoStageRate.resetOnFeedBackDeclined(true).resetOnRatingDeclined(true);
     twoStageRate.showIfMeetsConditions();